MrMicky-FR/FastBoard/README.md

     <dependency>
         <groupId>fr.mrmicky</groupId>
         <artifactId>fastboard</artifactId>
-        <version>2.0.0</version>
+        <version>2.0.1</version>
     </dependency>
 </dependencies>
 ```

-When using Maven, make sure to build directly with Maven and not with your IDE configuration. (on IntelliJ IDEA: in the `Maven` tab on the right, in `Lifecycle`, use `package`).
+When using Maven, make sure to build directly with Maven and not with your IDE configuration (on IntelliJ IDEA: in the `Maven` tab on the right, in `Lifecycle`, use `package`).

 ### Gradle